General Cancer Screening for Women

-- Women ages 40-44 should have the choice to start screening mammograms after discussing the risks and benefits with their provider.
+- If you are between the ages of 40-44, you have the choice to start screening mammograms after talking about the risks and benefits with your provider.

-- Women ages 45 to 54 should get a mammogram every year.
+- If you are 45 to 54 years old you should have a mammogram every year.

-- Continue screening as long as the woman is in good health and expected to live 10 years or more.
+- You should continue regular screening as long as you are in good health and expected to live 10 years or more.

-- Clinical breast exam (CBE), performed by a healthcare professional, is no longer recommended.
+- A clinical breast exam (CBE), done by a healthcare professional, is no longer recommended.

-- While monthly self-breast exams are no longer recommended, women should still be familiar with their normal breast tissue and report any changes in appearance, size, or feel of the tissue or nipples, or any nipple discharge to their health care provider.
+- Monthly self-breast exams are no longer recommended.
+You should still be familiar with your normal breast tissue and tell your provider about any changes in appearance, size, or feel of the tissue or nipples, or any nipple discharge.